 Aqua Advance Credit Card Review

 The Aqua Advance Credit Card is a solid credit builder card for those trying to improve their credit rating through good behaviour, and who need a card to use abroad.
-One solid feature is that the interest rate will reduce by 5% a year for three years, potentially dropping to 19.9%—if you stay within your credit limit and pay at least the minimum payment on time.
-As a travel card, there are no fees on purchases made abroad but we don't recommend cash withdrawals as they incur a fee and higher-than-average interest immediately.
+One solid feature is that your interest rate might drop by 5% a year for three years, potentially getting to as low as 19.9%.
+This is very helpful for your credit score.
+How do you make that happen?

-As with all credit cards (and especially credit-builder cards with higher interest rates), try to pay off the full balance each month to avoid falling deeper into debt.
+As with all credit cards (and credit-builder cards in particular because the have higher interest rates), try to pay off as much of the balance as you can each month—ideally the whole amount outstanding—to avoid falling deeper into debt.

-Bottom Line: The Aqua Advance is a great option for those with weaker credit histories who want the chance to improve their credit rating and may need a card to use when travelling abroad.
+Bottom Line: The Aqua Advance is a great option for those with weaker credit histories who want the chance to improve their credit rating and need a card to use when travelling abroad that doesn't charge FX fees.

 Amazon Platinum Benefits & Features